 Thus, for example, consider J.J.C.
 Smart’s (1959) thought that we should identify mental states with brain states, for otherwise those mental states would be “nomological danglers” which play no role in the explanation of behaviour.
 Or take David Lewis’s (1966) and David Armstrong’s (1968) arguments that, since mental states are picked out by their causal roles, and since we know that physical states play these roles, mental states must be identical with those physical states.
 Finally, consider Donald Davidson’s (1970) argument that, since the only laws governing behaviour are those connecting behaviour with physical antecedents, mental events can only be causes of behaviour if they are identical with those physical antecedents.
 At first sight, it might not be obvious that these arguments require the causal closure thesis.
 But a moment’s thought will show that none of these arguments would remain cogent if the closure thesis were not assumed, and it were thus left open that some physical effects (the movement of matter in arms, perhaps, or the firings of the motor neurones which instigate those movements) were not determined by prior physical causes at all, but by sui generis mental causes.

-Sometimes it is suggested that the indeterminism of modern quantum mechanics creates room for sui generis non-physical causes to influence the physical world.
+Quantum mechanics is often taken to involve a departure from determinism.
+Sometimes it is suggested that indeterminism of this sort creates room for sui generis non-physical causes to influence the physical world.
 However, even if quantum mechanics implies that some physical effects are themselves undetermined, it provides no reason to doubt a quantum version of the causal closure thesis, to the effect that the chances of those effects are fully fixed by prior physical circumstances.
 And this alone is enough to rule out sui generis non-physical causes.
 For such sui generis causes, if they are to be genuinely efficacious, must presumably make an independent difference to the chances of physical effects, and this in itself would be inconsistent with the quantum causal closure claim that such chances are already fixed by prior physical circumstances.
 Once more, it seems that anything that makes a difference to the physical realm must itself be physical.

 It will be worth being explicit about the way the causal closure principle supports physicalism.
 First we assume that mental causes (biological, social, …) have physical effects.
 Then the causal closure principle tells us that those physical effects have physical causes.
 So, in order to avoid an unacceptable proliferation of causes for those physical effects (no “systematic overdetermination”), we need to conclude that the mental (biological, social, …) causes of those effects are not ontologically separate from their physical causes.